How the Transportation Security Administration (TSA) Implements Redaction

 For software packages like CaseGuard, TSA employees do not have experience in video redaction.
 Its intuitive design and workflow management makes it the perfect type of redaction software for such a large volume of data.
 Employees are easily trained on the software, and it can be used for all kinds of media.
 There is no longer a reason to have multiple software types to train employees specifically to handle other data types.
 CaseGuard handles redaction for audio, video, or any kind of document.
 This allows for entire departments to be on the same page and consistent in their use of redacting SSI.

 For the immense amount of video data produced at airports or other government security agencies, accuracy is required.
 CaseGuard’s automatic redaction algorithms improve the more it is used through machine learning.
 The software can be directed to identify specific data points such as license plates, faces, documents, or computer screens, and redact these details automatically.
 In airports, individuals and workers are always on the move.
 CaseGuard’s system also can track an object as it moves and edits the necessary details automatically, saving thousands of working hours and the budget.
-The package even allows for enhancement of footage so that the smallest details are captured and redacted as required.
+The package even allows for the enhancement of footage so that the smallest details are captured and redacted as required.

 For the TSA, redaction is a large part of their job description.
 Video surveillance is used to keep passengers and American citizens safe, and their redaction procedures keep your private details, personally identifiable information, and other security threats secure from disclosure.
 Automated redaction makes it happen.